-Instructional strategies for this program include methods that require students to identify, organize and use resources appropriately; to work with each other cooperatively and productively; to acquire and use information; to understand social, organizational and technological systems; and to work with a variety of tools and equipment.
+Instructional strategies for this program include methods that require students to identify, organize, formulate hypotheses and solve problems, and use resources appropriately; to work with each other cooperatively and productively; to acquire and use information; to understand social, organizational and technological systems; and to work with a variety of tools and equipment.
 Instructional strategies also incorporate methods to improve students' personal learning strategies and high order thinking skills.